Skip to main content

 Your concern is valid, and it reflects a sophisticated understanding that every input into your body’s intricate system has consequences.
 The heart, the metronome of your physical existence, is understandably at the center of this inquiry.
 It is the engine that powers every moment of your life, and protecting its function is the primary objective of any wellness protocol.

 To begin this exploration, we must first appreciate the biological context.
-Your is in constant communication with your endocrine system.
+Your cardiovascular system is in constant communication with your endocrine system.
 Think of them as two intimately linked networks.
 The cardiovascular system is the physical infrastructure ∞ the highways and local roads ∞ while the endocrine system provides the traffic control signals, sending hormonal messengers to direct flow, manage repairs, and maintain order.

 Growth Hormone (GH) is one of the most important of these messengers, particularly when it comes to the body’s continuous process of regeneration and maintenance.
 From birth, GH orchestrates growth.
 In adulthood, its role shifts to preservation.
 It helps maintain the integrity of your tissues, including the very muscle cells that make up your heart and the delicate lining of your blood vessels, known as the endothelium.